Anesthesia Malpractice Lawsuit in Michigan

 Before any surgical procedure, you’re likely to have a discussion about anesthesia with your surgeon.
 The purpose of anesthesia is to ensure that patients do not feel any pain or discomfort during their procedure.
 However, administering anesthesia of any kind is a delicate process with significant risks.
 If negligence comes into play, anesthesia malpractice could be extremely harmful, if not deadly, to a patient.

 At Lipton Law, our principal goal is to fight for the rights of injured patients across the state of Michigan.
 When an anesthesia error occurs, negligent anesthesiologists can be held liable for the damages they cause an injured patient.
-If you or someone you love was injured due to anesthesia malpractice, contact the Michigan medical malpractice attorneys at Lipton Law.
+If you or someone you love was injured due to anesthesia malpractice, contact the Southfield medical malpractice attorneys at Lipton Law.
 We will evaluate the facts of your case, gather evidence to support it, and take your case to court if necessary.
 To schedule a free consultation with us, please call our office at 248-557-1688 today.

 What Is Anesthesia?